6. In Love With Spring: My Novel Online

 “Want to dance with me, Mandy?”
 Roger asked.

 She looked at him and realized he knew exactly what was going on.
-Humiliated, she shook her head.
+Humiliated, she looked away.
 “No, thanks.”

 “I’ll get us punch.
 Okay?”

 She watched him make his way to the refreshments table.
-On the ride over she’d learned that he was majoring in engineering at MIT.
-He seemed sweet, and was probably really smart.
+On the ride over, she learned that he was majoring in engineering at MIT.
+He seemed sweet and was probably really smart.
 Jules would have loved his dark-rimmed glasses—they made him look intellectual, rather than nerdy.
 But Mandy couldn’t help noticing that his hair was unfashionably long, and his suit—not even a tux!—looked suspiciously as if it had been borrowed from someone.
 Ashley’s father, maybe.
 With a sinking heart, she wondered if the other kids assumed that Roger was her date.
-Is it my imagination, or are Brent’s friends laughing at me?
-They all know I like Brent… and he’s out there with Ashley… I should have stayed home!
+If they were laughing at her, or feeling sorry for her.

-When Roger returned a minute later with two glasses of punch he said, “Just so you know, I looked around, and you’re the prettiest girl here.”
+When Roger returned a minute later with two glasses of punch, he said, “Just so you know, I checked out the scene, and you’re the prettiest girl here.”
 He sipped.
 “By far.”

 “Oh!
 Thank you.”
 She sipped too—without tasting.

-Mandy managed to smile.
-“Thank you,” she said again.
-She watched Brent dance with Ashley.
+Mandy managed to smile and say, “Thank you,” again.
+She tried not to look at Brent dancing with Ashley.

 “Mind if I get some?”